ZachyZhu/The-Fates/README.md

 ##  data visualization
 We used the amazing plot package(plotly) and wordcloud to visualize all the pictures, here are two samples of our visualization:

-                     Figure 2.1 Number of alive and dead relative                                   Figure 2.2 Wordcloud for dead families

 ## Text mining and data analytics of tweets
 We used text mining and two sentiment analytics method for eight main characters.
 And draw the line chart and heatmap to visualize the result.

-            Figure 2.3 the sentiment analysis line chart                                            Figure 2.4 the heatmap of sentiment analysis

 We also draw a summary of the tweets on twitter for the characters.